chainflip-io/chainflip-squid-integration/README.md

 My understanding is that there are at least points of integration.

 - Squid adding support for `cfReceive` and `cfReceivexCall` to receive the egress calls from Chainflip.
 This is analogous to Axelar's `execute` and `executeWithToken`.
-An example of a receiver contract is in the repository with the name `CFReceiver.sol` to get inspiration.
+The expected interface is defined in `ICFReceiver.sol` and example of the minimal receiving logic is in the repository with the name `CFReceiver.sol`.

 - Integrating the calls `xSwapNative` and `xSwapToken` to be able to initiate swaps through the Chainflip Vault.
 There are two options for that: